engity-com/bifroest/README.md

 # Engity's Bifröst

-Bifröst (speaken as "Beef-roest"), is an advanced SSH server.
+Bifröst (spoken as "Bee-frest"), is an advanced SSH server.
 It can be used as a drop-in-replacement for [OpenSSH Server](https://www.openssh.com/), but it was actually created with some more advanced stuff in mind; see below.

 ## TOC